thomasdamcevski/mod/README.md

 # Steps:
-Clone repository
+- Clone repository
-Make sure you have conda, jupyter notebook install pytorch, pandas, and transformers using pip Download model.pt from releases on github and put it in the same directory
+- Make sure you have conda, jupyter notebook
+- install pytorch, pandas, and transformers using pip
+- download model.pt from releases on github and put it in the same directory